silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/06_Javascript_Development.md

 ## jQuery, jQuery UI and jQuery.entwine: Our libraries of choice

-We predominantly use [jQuery](http://jquery.com) as our abstraction library for DOM related programming, within the SilverStripe CMS and certain framework aspects.
+We predominantly use [jQuery](http://jquery.com) as our abstraction library for DOM related programming, within the Silverstripe CMS and certain framework aspects.

-For richer interactions such as drag'n'drop, and more complicated interface elements like tabs or accordions, SilverStripe CMS uses [jQuery UI](http://ui.jquery.com) on top of jQuery.
+For richer interactions such as drag'n'drop, and more complicated interface elements like tabs or accordions, Silverstripe CMS uses [jQuery UI](http://ui.jquery.com) on top of jQuery.

 For any custom code developed with jQuery, you have four choices to structure it: Custom jQuery Code, a jQuery Plugin, a jQuery UI Widget, or a `jQuery.entwine` behaviour.
 We'll detail below where each solution is appropriate.